Grandcarers Support Scheme

 What is this scheme about?

 The Scheme provides an annual support payment to grandparents who have full time responsibility for raising their grandchildren.
 It acknowledges the additional demands and financial pressures that grandparents in this role may experience.
-The Scheme is funded by the Department of Local Government and Communities.
+The Scheme is funded by the Department of Communities.

 In these situations, the child’s parent/s for a variety of reasons, are unable or unwilling to assume their parental responsibilities and the care of the child has unexpectedly fallen to the child’s grandparent.